 - CIGNA, a global health insurance service company, in United States v.
 Anthem Inc. and Cigna Corp., the suit brought by the DOJ and several states to block its $54 billion acquisition by Anthem Health.

-- The Fair Isaac Corporation as lead antitrust counsel in an action in the U.S. District Court for the District of Minnesota against the three national credit bureaus, Equifax, Experian, and Trans Union and their joint venture VantageScore;
+- The Fair Isaac Corporation as lead antitrust counsel in an action brought against the three national credit bureaus, Equifax, Experian, and Trans Union and their joint venture VantageScore.

-- Morgan Stanley in antitrust class action relating to auction rate securities; and
+- Morgan Stanley in defense of an antitrust class action relating to auction rate securities.

 GRAND JURY INVESTIGATIONS

-- Represented a European financial institution with subsidiaries in the United States that are under investigation by the Antitrust Division and several state attorneys general for alleged bid-rigging and market allocation in financial markets related to municipal guaranteed investment contracts.
+- A European financial institution with subsidiaries in the United States that were the subject of an investigation by the DOJ and several state attorneys general regarding alleged bid-rigging and market allocation in financial markets related to municipal guaranteed investment contracts.

-- Represented a major national air carrier implicated in the DOJ’s air cargo investigation; carrier was not indicted and did not plead.
+- A major national air carrier in the DOJ’s air cargo investigation.
+The carrier was not indicted and did not plead.

-- Defended a major petro-chemical corporation in an alleged price-fixing in the chemical industry.
-Although other competitors were forced to plead guilty, our client was not, and its identity was never disclosed.
+- A major petro-chemical corporation in a DOJ investigation into alleged price fixing in the chemicals industry.
+Though many of the client’s competitors were forced to plead guilty, the client did not plead and its identity was never disclosed.

-- Represented a major multinational corporation involved in the DOJ's investigation of the marine hose industry.
+- A major multinational corporation in a DOJ investigation of the marine hose industry.
 The client was the only member of the industry that was not indicted and did not plead to any violation.

-Rick began his career as William Baxter’s special assistant in the Antitrust Division of the DOJ.
+Rick began his career as William Baxter’s special assistant in the Antitrust Division of the DOJ, subsequently being appointed as first Deputy Assistant Attorney General and later Principal Deputy Assistant Attorney General.
 He served as acting head of the Division for part of 1985 and was permanently appointed to the position in late 1986, becoming the youngest person ever to be confirmed by the Senate as Assistant Attorney General in charge of the Antitrust Division.
 In 1988, in recognition of his exemplary performance, he received the Edmund J. Randolph Award from the DOJ.
 Following his departure from the DOJ in 1989, Rick has been a partner and head of the antitrust practice at several leading New York and Washington, D.C. law firms.

 Rick is a frequent author and lecturer on antitrust and regulatory topics, and he has participated in numerous conferences, workshops and programs on issues of merger enforcement and trade regulation.
 Rick has also served as a Distinguished Adjunct Professor of Law at American University’s Washington College of Law.
 He was the inaugural chair of the Corporations, Securities and Antitrust Practice Group of the Federalist Society and served as Chair of the Economics Committee of the American Bar Association’s Antitrust Section.
 He is an emeritus member of the advisory board of BNA’s Antitrust & Trade Regulation Report, the Washington Legal Foundation and the Landmark Legal Foundation.
 He is a member of the Board of Directors of the Children’s Law Center and previously served on the Visiting Committee of the University of Chicago Law School.